typst-community/glossarium/glossarium.typ

     new-list.push((
       key: entry.key,
       short: entry.short,
-      artshort: entry.at("artshort", default: ""),
+      artshort: entry.at("artshort", default: "a"),
       long: entry.at("long", default: ""),
-      artlong: entry.at("artlong", default: ""),
+      artlong: entry.at("artlong", default: "a"),
       desc: entry.at("desc", default: ""),
       group: entry.at("group", default: ""),
     ))